-Analysis of the results from PILPS-Urban showed that the initial conditions of soil moisture are important for the correct evolution of $Q{\rm H}$ and $Q{\rm E}$ (Best and Grimmond, 2014).
-In addition, initial preparation work for the PLUMBER community benchmarking experiment (Best et al., 2015) identified that a 10 year spin-up period for soil moisture was sufficient provided the initial soil moisture was set to saturation, because gravitational drainage helps to remove excess water.
-However, if the soil moisture was set too dry before the spin-up, then a 10 year period was not sufficient for all climates.
+Analysis of the results from PILPS-Urban showed that the initial conditions of soil moisture are important for the correct evolution of $Q_H$ and $Q_E$ (Best and Grimmond 2014).
+In addition, initial preparation work for the PLUMBER community benchmarking experiment (Best et al. 2015) identified that a 10-yr spinup period for soil moisture was sufficient provided the initial soil moisture was set to saturation, because gravitational drainage helps to remove excess water.
+However, if the soil moisture was set too dry before the spinup, then a 10-yr period was not sufficient for all climates.

-A common method to spin-up the soil moisture is to repeat the first year of the simulation repeatedly (e.g., 10 times).
+A common method to spinup the soil moisture is to run the first year of the simulation repeatedly (e.g., 10 times).
 However, this results in soil moisture that is in equilibrium with the climatic conditions of the selected year and not necessarily a representative soil moisture that would have evolved from the climate prior to the study period.
 As many of the observational datasets considered in this study are shorter than a year, this method cannot be applied.
-Therefore, to be consistent between sites, an extended atmospheric forcing dataset (at least 10 years) prior to the period of the observational study for all study sites was extracted from the WFDEI dataset used for gap-filling the forcing data (section 2.2).
+Therefore, to be consistent between sites, an extended atmospheric forcing dataset (at least 10 years) prior to the period of the observational study for all sites was extracted from the WFDEI dataset used for gap-filling the forcing data (section 2b).

-For each site the extracted WFDEI grid data were used to force JULES with a 30 min time-step.
-The temporal interpolation from the three hour resolution of WFDEI used a simplified Sheng and Zwiers (1998) algorithm within JULES.
-For radiation and precipitation data, a backward time averaging (i.e., time averaging that is valid at the end of the time period) that conserves the mean quantity is used, whilst for the other forcing variables a linear interpolation is used.
-The WFDEI temperature and humidity data are provided at screen level whilst the wind data are at 10 m height.
+For each site the extracted WFDEI grid data were used to force JULES with a 30-min time step.
+The temporal interpolation from the 3-h resolution of WFDEI used a simplified Sheng and Zwiers (1998) algorithm within JULES.
+For radiation and precipitation data, a backward time averaging (i.e., time averaging that is valid at the end of the time period) that conserves the mean quantity is used, while for the other forcing variables a linear interpolation is used.
+The WFDEI temperature and humidity data are provided at screen level while the wind data are at 10-m height.
 However, the surface of the JULES model is not the true surface, but one that incorporates the displacement height (i.e., the displacement height is not explicitly represented), so the WFDEI data have been used to force the model without any changes to the height.
-This is acceptable because the spin-up only needs to be in agreement with the previous mean climate, which can still be obtained from forcing at the heights of the WFDEI data.
+This is acceptable because the spinup only needs to be in agreement with the previous mean climate, which can still be obtained from forcing at the heights of the WFDEI data.

-Hence for each observational site (Table 1) JULES was run for at least 10 years prior to the initial period of the observational study, forced with atmospheric data from WFDEI.
-The soil moisture state at the beginning of the spin-up was specified as being saturated conditions.
-The LSM was then run for the entire period to try to ensure that the soil moisture reaches a correctly spun-up state.
-The soil moisture at the end of the spin-up period provides the initial conditions of soil moisture at the start of the analysis period.
+Hence, for each observational site (Table 1) JULES was run for at least 10 years prior to the initial period of the observational study, forced with atmospheric data from WFDEI.
+The soil moisture state at the beginning of the spinup was specified as being saturated.
+The LSM was then run for the entire period to try to ensure that the soil moisture reached a correctly spun-up state.
+The soil moisture at the end of the spinup period provides the initial conditions of soil moisture at the start of the analysis period.
 The results from the analysis period are then taken from the continuous model simulation forced by the gap-filled data from the observations at the study sites, with the length of the model integration determined by the length of the observational dataset, which varied from 7 to 2049 days (Table 1).